oblockton/Erase_Hate_Python_Library/docs/reclass_READMDE.md

   - A function that will parse the HTML template form data, formatting it properly for submission

-  **If an error occurs during the submission process, this module will raise an exception and pass on the API code and error message from the Erase Hate API**
+  **If an error occurs during the submission process, this module will raise an exception and pass on the API code and error message from the Erase Hate API**.

   API codes and error handling instruction can be found here: [API CODES & ERRORS](https://github.com/oblockton/Erase-Hate-Versioning/blob/master/Version2.5_10_9_2019/Main/api_README.md 'API Error Codes and Messages')

 ---